NKGREEN/node-mysql/README.md

 # Geek Grove

 # Overview
 This is a basic Amazon marketplace-like interface for geeks, created with NodeJs.
-The user can choose a customer view or a manager view.

 # Customer view:
-Allow scustomersto see items for sale and select one for purchase by typing the item's ID number.
+Allows customersto see items for sale and select one for purchase by typing the item's ID number.

-# Manager view:
-Allows management to create new inventory, edit stock, and delete items from inventory.

 DEMO VIDEO: